raghav-ecolab/ml-in-production-english/README.md

 5. In the **Workspace** swimline, click the **Home** button to open your home folder - it should open the folder **/Users/your-email-address** as in **/Users/student@example.com**
 6. In the swimlane for your email address, click on the down chevron and select **Import**
 7. In the **Import Notebooks** dialog
-  1. Select **URL**
+   * Select **URL**
-  2. Paste in the URL copied in step #3 above
+   * Paste in the URL copied in step #3 above
-  3. Click **Import**
+   * Click **Import**
-10. Once the import is done, select the **Machine-Learning-in-Production-vX.Y.Z** folder to open the course's notebooks.
+8. Once the import is done, select the repo folder for this course to view this course's notebooks.
-11. From here you should be able to follow along with your instructor
+9. From here you should be able to follow along with your instructor